 Onchan Park is a park in the Gedling Borough Council district at the top of Oakdale Road, Carlton, Nottingham, England.
 Bordered by Onchan Avenue, Onchan Drive and Greenhill Road the once vibrant park was used by people from across the region.
 The children’s playground, tennis court, 5 a side football pitch, bowling green and the flora and fauna all providing opportunities for all ages to be active and enjoy the surroundings.

-If you can help out or do something for the group, please let us know and come along to the next meetings.
-We have lots of ideas for events, we are in the middle of a couple of projects (wildlife and spring bulbs planting, preparation for the next event, planning to improve the tarmac court and attempts to deter anti-social behaviour) so we need people who can work with us to get these ideas off the ground.
-Helpers to run activities at our events, people who could organise a sporting event on the park.
+If you can help out or do something for the group, please let us know and come along to the next meetings- dates are listed on the events page.
+We have lots of ideas for events, we are in the middle of a couple of projects (wildlife and spring bulbs planting, preparation for the next event, planning to improve the tarmac court and attempts to deter anti-social behaviour) so we need people who can work with us to get these ideas off the ground, helpers to run activities at our events, people who could organise a sporting event on the park.

-The last public meeting was on Tuesday 27th July 2017 at 6:30pm at St John’s Church on Oakdale Road.
-Minutes of the meeting will be posted here soon.
+The last public meeting was on Wednesday 16th May 2018 at 6:30pm at St John’s Church on Oakdale Road.
+Minutes of the meeting are here.